-As stated previously, safety precautions are a must for individuals with epilepsy.
+As stated previously, safety precautions are a must for people with epilepsy.
 At highest risk are those patients who lose consciousness or have recurrent tonic clonic seizures.
-Situations such as swimming, driving a car, childcare (especially the care of infants and young children), and participation in some sports such as mountain or rock climbing, hang gliding, or other similar activities can put both the patient and other individuals at risk for injury or death.
-In addition, most states require a person with epilepsy to be seizure–free for a certain time (for example, six months) before the patient is allowed to drive a vehicle.
+Situations such as swimming, driving a car, childcare (especially the care of infants and young children), and participation in some sports such as mountain or rock climbing, hang gliding, or other similar activities can put both the patient and other people at risk for injury or death.
+In addition, most states require a person with epilepsy to be seizure–free for a certain time (for example, six months) before the patient may drive a vehicle.

 Anti-seizure medications are the most common treatment used to reduce or prevent seizure activity.
 Your physician will likely prescribe one or more medications to treat the specific type of seizure you have.
 Your physician may need to adjust the doses and/or the type of medication to find the treatment that is best for you.
 About 70% of patients with epilepsy become seizure-free if they take their medicine regularly.
 For some patients, medication may need to be life-long; patients should not stop taking the medication without first consulting their physician.

-Researchers have found a ketogenic diet can reduce or eliminate seizures in some children and a few adults.
-The diet is a high fat, low carbohydrate diet that helps produce ketones that apparently affect the brain resulting in few or no seizures.
+Researchers have found that a "classic" ketogenic diet can reduce or eliminate seizures in some children and a few adults.
+The diet has been used for about 100 years for people with epilepsy.
+It is a high fat, low carbohydrate diet that helps your body produce ketones.
+People who have high ketones are better able to control their seizures.
 The diet is strict and is often begun in a hospital setting.
-It has been proven successful with some children who do not respond well to medication.
-However, it may be used in conjunction with anti-seizure medication in some individuals.
+It has proven successful with some children who do not respond well to medication.
+It also may be used in conjunction with anti-seizure medication in some people.

-VNS or vagus nerve stimulation is a treatment technique designed to prevent seizures by sending regular, mild pulses of electricity to the brain by stimulating the vagus nerve.
+VNS (vagus nerve stimulation) is a treatment technique designed to prevent seizures by sending regular, mild pulses of electricity to the brain by stimulating the vagus nerve.
 VNS is done by surgically implanting a small device like a pacemaker that stimulates the vagus nerve to send signals to the brain.
-These signals can reduce or eliminate seizure activity and are usually placed in individuals that respond poorly to seizure medication.
+These signals can reduce or eliminate seizure activity and are usually placed in people that respond poorly to seizure medication.